By V J Matthew/ Shutterstock

 For the sake of simplicity, we will refer to all of the above as bulbs.
 Depending on the type of the bulb, it can either withstand temperatures below 0°C or not.
 The tender ones cannot bear negative winter temperatures and have to hibernate inside your house (freesias).
 The bulbs that can withstand lower temperatures can safely hibernate out in the open (crocuses).

-While flower seeds provide nutrition only until the sprouting plant finds moisture and nutrients, bulbs contain all fibers and minerals, necessary for the plant growth.
-After the plant’s fully grown and blooming, the chlorophile in the leaves, its roots and last but not least, the soil nutrients, provide the recovery of the bulb and it prepares for the next blooming cycle.
+While flower seeds provide nutrition only until the sprouting plant finds moisture and nutrients, bulbs contain all the fibers and minerals necessary for the plant’s growth.
+After the plant is fully grown and blooming, the chlorophyll in the leaves, roots, and, last but not least, soil nutrients provide the bulb with recovery and prepare it for the next blooming cycle.

 Removing a part or all of the leaves after blooming can significantly impede the bulb’s recovery cycle and even lead to the plant’s demise.